mod-chain/modsdk/mod/modules/vali/README.md

 ## Storage and Persistence

 Vali stores module evaluation results in a configurable storage path.
-By default, this is in the commune storage directory under `/vali/{network}/{subnet}`.
+By default, this is in the mod storage directory under `/vali/{network}/{subnet}`.

 ```python
 # Get the path where module data is stored